 Dogs hear at a higher frequency than people do and process audio differently.
 Animals may hear your music as grating and need their own music designed with the right pitches and tones.

 Mix up your music library and try tunes specifically designed for dogs, like a CD from Canine Lullabies.
 Dogs need peaceful music and are known to relax while listening to simple melodies and fewer instruments in a score.

-Canine-designed music typically promises to soothe dog separation anxiety by stopping unwanted barking, reducing hyperactivity and calming your dog.
-Choose a quality speaker that isn’t too loud for your dog, doesn’t pop with static or have loose cords that he could chew on.
-Use pet-friendly speakers or be sure to place it high enough to keep out of curious paws’ way.
+Canine-designed music typically promises to soothe dog separation anxiety by stopping unwanted barking, reducing hyperactivity, and calming your dog.
+Choose a quality speaker that isn’t too loud for your dog, doesn’t pop with static, or has loose cords that he could chew on.
+Be sure to place it high enough to keep out of curious paws’ way.

 Try classical music to soothe dog separation anxiety

 You may not need anything special to calm your dog other than what’s already in your sophisticated music collection.
 The Journal of Veterinary Behavior shows that classical music can actually reduce dog separation anxiety and comfort them.
 This can be especially helpful for dogs living in shelters and suffering from social isolation.